Volkswagen Bora

 The Volkswagen Bora is a small family car, the fourth generation of the Volkswagen Jetta, and the successor to the Volkswagen Vento.
-Production of the car began in July 1999.
-Carrying on the wind nomenclature from previous generations, the car was known as the Volkswagen Bora in much of the world.
+Volkswagen began production of the car in July 1999.
+Carrying on the wind nomenclature from previous generations, the car was known as the Bora in much of the world.
 Bora is a winter wind that blows intermittently over the coast of the Adriatic Sea, as well as in parts of Greece, Russia, Turkey, and the Sliven region of Bulgaria.
-In North America and South Africa, the Volkswagen Jetta moniker was again kept on due to the continued popularity of the car in those markets.
+In North America and South Africa, the Jetta moniker was kept once more due to the continued popularity of the car in those markets.